 No investment analysis is complete without an honest assessment of risk.
 At $6 million and above, the buyer pool for St. Regis Brickell is inherently narrow.
 A market correction that reduces demand among ultra-high-net-worth buyers could slow absorption and limit short-term appreciation.
 Additionally, the Brickell submarket is experiencing a significant wave of new luxury supply, with multiple towers delivering between 2027 and 2030.
 If absorption does not keep pace with delivery, even premium branded projects could face temporary pricing pressure.

 Construction risk, while mitigated by Related Group's extensive track record of delivering large-scale projects on schedule, remains a factor in any pre-construction purchase.
 Delays, cost overruns, or material shortages could push the delivery date beyond 2028, extending the period during which buyer capital is committed but not yet generating returns.
 Buyers should also consider the carrying costs of the property post-delivery, including HOA fees, property taxes, and insurance, which at a full-service branded residence will be meaningfully higher than at a conventional luxury condo.
+My true cost of owning a Miami luxury condo guide models these recurring costs so you can stress-test returns before committing, and my building financial health framework shows how to read the developer's reserve and operating budget before you sign.

 Finally, the strength of the US dollar relative to other currencies can impact demand from international buyers, who represent a significant portion of the Brickell luxury market.
 A strengthening dollar makes Miami real estate more expensive for buyers paying in reais, pesos, or euros, potentially reducing the pool of qualified international purchasers.

-"At $6M+, you're not just buying square footage — you're buying into the St. Regis brand ecosystem and the most exclusive address in Brickell."
+"At $6M+, you're not just buying square footage. you're buying into the St. Regis brand ecosystem and the most exclusive address in Brickell."

 The St. Regis Residences Miami represents the highest-conviction play in the Brickell luxury market for 2026.
 The combination of Related Group's development expertise, the St. Regis brand's unmatched prestige, and a pre-construction payment structure that allows buyers to control a multi-million-dollar asset with phased deposits creates an investment profile that is difficult to replicate elsewhere in South Florida.
 The premium is real, but so is the value proposition.
 For buyers with the capital and the time horizon to hold through delivery and beyond, St. Regis Brickell is positioned to deliver returns that justify every dollar of that premium.